gnthibault/daintSkeleton/README.md

 Serves as a project skeleton

 ## How to build for Piz Daint ?
 cd daintSkeleton
 mkdir build; cd build
 mkdir $SCRATCH/MyProject
-../scripts/initBuild.sh
+source ../scripts/initBuild.sh
-cmake -DBINDIR=$SCRATCH/MyProject ..
+CXX=CC CC=cc cmake -DBINDIR=$SCRATCH/MyProject ..
 make -j8 install

 ## How to test
 In the build directory, do:
 make test

 ## How to run on Piz daint
 ../scripts/launchApp1.sh $SCRATCH/MyProject